codefellows/seattle-ops-301d10/class-15/project-guidelines.md

       - Include links to relevant files in the repo
       - Include links to each of your own Github accounts AND LinkedIn accounts
   - All other deliverables should be included as files in this repo
-- Presentation Material (5%)
+- **Presentation Material (5%)**
   - Slide deck, as a PDF, link in the repo
   - A link to the video of your presentation (when it becomes available) in the repo
-- Network design (20%)
+- **Network design (20%)**
   - A network topology diagram of your systems architecture design.
     - All components must be labeled, and network diagram must be presentable (straight lines) and free of defects/typographical issues.
 Take your time to create a quality network diagram; do not rush!
     - Clearly indicate what devices are hosting network services, like DHCP, DNS, etc.
-  - A clear, written explaination and justification your network design.
+  - A clear, written explanation and justification your network design.
-    - Include a table or chart of network infrustructure and configuration details (yes, this will overlap with your topology -- you must document your network in both ways):
+    - Include a table or chart of network infrastructure and configuration details (yes, this will overlap with your topology -- you must document your network in both ways):
       - Subnets and their uses
         - Include Subnet Masks, CIDR addresses, etc.
       - DHCP ranges